A Multiquadratic Field Generalization of Artin's Conjecture: Introduction

+\textbf{Generalizations.} In this article we choose only to investigate primes $p\in \mathbb{Z}$ that are split completely in $K/\mathbb{Q}$.
+This is done to simplify many calculations and make concrete the structure of $\left( \mO_K/p\mO_K\right)^{\times}$ for general Galois number fields $K$.
+It is expected that our arguments can be generalized to count densities of primes $p$ not split in $K/\mathbb{Q}$ in a manner similar to \cite{R2}.
+Primes not split in $K/\mathbb{Q}$ must be treated on a case by case basis for each Galois group.
+There is some possibility that we could restrict ourselves to sieving primes $p$ such that all divisors of $p-1$ are primitive roots modulo $N$.
+This would allow us to generalize the results of this paper to abelian extensions with Galois group $\mathbb{Z}/N\mathbb{Z}$ for certain $N$.
+There seems to be some general difficulties to this approach. \\

-In Section \ref{conditions} we describe the problem and deduce necessary conditions on the multiquadratic field $K$.
-In Section ~\ref{section:reformulation} we reformulate the question into a question about a set of Frobenius elements in field extensions $K_l /K$ as $l$ ranges over all prime numbers.
-In Section ~ \ref{density} we compute the conjectural density and prove it is non-vanishing for multiquadratic fields containing a unit of norm $-1$.
-In Section ~\ref{mq} we turn our attention to multiquadratic fields and further reformulate the question.
-In Section ~\ref{proofs} we adapt the techniques of Hooley to prove the theorem for multiquadratic fields.
-In Section ~\ref{examples} we determine which multiquadratic fields fulfill the necessary conditions we deduced in Section ~ \ref{conditions}.
+\textbf{Organization.} This article is organized as follows.
+Section \ref{section:reformulation} includes a reformulation of the question into a question about a set of Frobenius elements in field extensions $K_l /K$ as $l$ ranges over all prime numbers that holds for general Galois number fields $K$ (as long as a technical condition, \textbf{(G1)}, is satisfied; see Remark \ref{G1}).
+Section \ref{mq} includes a further reformulation of the problem for multiquadratic fields.
+The techniques of Hooley are adapted in Section \ref{proofs} to prove the theorem for multiquadratic fields.
+Section \ref{examples} includes an investigation of units in multiquadratic fields.
+Finally, Section \ref{rayclassfields} provides an application to ray class fields of conductor $p\mO_K$.